brainboxdotcc/DPP/docpages/advanced_reference/separate-events.md

 And there we go!
 How tidy is that?

-Now, the possibilities to this are not limited.
+now, the possibilities to this are not limited.
 If you wish to do this twice (as I explained at first), you can simply have another class and just copy the `bot.on_message_create` line below in the `main.cpp` file and then you can change it to reference the second class, meaning you have two message events firing in two separate classes!